wences-sanchez/Knowledge-Base/pages/Run a Function Only Once in a Class - Python (highlights).md

 - Highlights first synced by [[Readwise]] [[Thursday, 18-08-2022]]
 	- -
-	- How to set a field only once in Python? #card
+	- How to set a field only once in Python? #car
 		- class MyClass(object):
 		    postgres_data = None